-I therefore consider that the power under section 142 to vary the existing Licence in the manner applied for may be exercised where the preconditions that would need to be satisfied if a new licence had been applied for are first satisfied; accordingly, assessment of the variation application will first give consideration to the issues that would need to be satisfied if the application had been for the grant of a new licence.
+I consider that the power under section 142 to vary the existing Licence in the manner applied for is akin to the power to grant a new licence to authorise aquaculture of those species.
+Accordingly, assessment of the variation application will give consideration to the requirements that would need to be satisfied had the application been for the grant of a new aquaculture licence.

-On the basis of the above, the matters in section 92 and section 92A of the Act require consideration.
+On this basis, the matters in section 92 and section 92A of the Act require consideration.